 How can you improve workplace safety?

-Well, we’ve come up with a handy list of ten ways to improve workplace safety.
+Well, we’ve come up with a handy list of eight ways to improve workplace safety.

 Your people can’t do their job safely if no one shows them how.
 Make sure to spend ample time on training and emphasizing safety.
 Encourage questions.
 Explain clearly.
 Show everyone proper protocol and safety practices – for example, how to use a ladder properly.
 You can’t throw someone into a pool and expect them to do the butterfly, right?
 It’s also important that you have continuing education and training – even your experienced employees need a refresher.